RochelleLBeckford/DarkModeSwitchButton/README.md

 - [ ]  Build out a Dark Mode Switch Button
 ---
 - [ ]  Create a simple header with a Light/Dark Mode toggle button
+- [ ]  The switch button will be modern and colorful
+- [ ]  A Interactive and Dynamic webpage
+---
 - [ ]  Encompass:
     - [ ]  HTML
     - [ ]  CSS